ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_intro.md

 After the authentication phase, the commissioner requests the Thread network leader to petition the commissioner to become an authorized commissioner.
 Here, the border router works as an arbitrator in the middle.

-The PSKc generation is described in the Thread specification.
+The Thread specification describes the PSKc generation.

 Now, the Thread network is ready to accept new joiner devices.